 Chest infections

-Babies have a limited immune system and they can’t fight infections on their own so all of your infection-fighting antibodies are passed on through your breastmilk, helping to boost your baby’s immune system.
+Babies have a limited immune system and they can’t fight infections on their own so all of your infection-fighting antibodies are passed on through your breast milk, helping to boost your baby’s immune system.

 Tummy upsets

-Your breastmilk helps to coat the lining of your baby’s gut and contains enzymes that can kill harmful bacteria.
+Your breast milk helps to coat the lining of your baby’s gut and contains enzymes that can kill harmful bacteria.

 Ear infections